 During the second century AD, there lived in Alexandria a man of science who was in his way the equal of any Archimedes or Eratosthenes from an earlier epoch.
-Certainly Claudius Ptolemy — no known relation to the line of Egyptian kings who once bore the same name — had as voracious an appetite for empirical knowledge as any Alexandrian in history.
+Certainly Claudius Ptolemy — no known relation to the royal line that once bore the same name — had as voracious an appetite for empirical knowledge as any Alexandrian in history.
 He made it his life’s work to collect that knowledge which had come down to him courtesy of his illustrious forebears in a series of thick books, whilst building upon their foundations wherever necessary with experiments and observations of his own, which led to significant advances in geography, astronomy, mathematics, harmonics, and optics.
 His expressed attitude toward his work reads as strikingly modern today.
 The hypothesis most likely to be correct, he wrote, is the simplest that encompasses all of the facts of a case.
 And he cautioned his readers not to accept as definitive any experiment that hadn’t been repeated multiple times, preferably by a variety of people, and had consistently yielded the same result.
 “Ptolemy had the temper and patience of a true scientist,” writes Will Durant.
 Yet this seemingly sober-minded, thoroughgoing man of science is better remembered today for the things he got wildly wrong than for the ones he got right.

 Despite his being situated closer to us in time by some 400 years, we know even less of Ptolemy’s personal life than we do of those of Archimedes and Eratosthenes.
 No foreign birthplace is mentioned anywhere in the ancient records, so we can assume that he was probably born in Egypt.
-Some have wished to connect him to an Egyptian city known as Ptolemais Hermiou, which was located far to the south of Alexandria, but this speculation is based on little more than his name; he was more likely born in Alexandria itself.
+Some have wished to connect him to an Egyptian city known as Ptolemais Hermiou, which was located far to the south of Alexandria, but this speculation is based on little more than his name; it is at least as likely that he was born in Alexandria itself.
 He was probably of Greek rather than Egyptian ethnicity, although the latter cannot be entirely ruled out.
 At any rate, all of his writings were originally in Greek, as was still the norm for Alexandria’s intellectual classes even long after the coming of the Romans.
 And yet the combination of a first name of “Claudius” — presumably after the Roman emperor who ruled from AD 41 to 54 — paired with a family name of “Ptolemy” does reflect the influence of the Latin world order.
 We know the years in which he was active largely thanks to a trio of stellar observations he made which can be cross-referenced against historical configurations of the heavens: one dates from AD 127, one from 137, and one from 150.
 From these and other scattered clues, historians guess that he was probably born around AD 100, and died around 170.

 We’ll be focusing here on Ptolemy’s work in geography, astronomy, and astrology, the fields in which he became most famous and influential.
 Ironically, his sheer comprehensiveness as a scholar of all three can make it difficult to assign credit for the apparent innovations he documents.
 Ptolemy’s books were so all-encompassing that the scholars who followed him seem to have considered them literally the last word on their subjects, and to have thrown out many of the older works he used as sources.
-Thus Ptolemy’s long shadow may ironically be one of the principal reasons that the works of, say, an Eratosthenes have been lost to us.
+Thus Ptolemy’s long shadow may ironically be one of the reasons that the works of, say, an Eratosthenes have been lost to us.

 Ptolemy’s book about geography is usually called the Geographia, its name in its Latin translation, which was the first version of it to be rediscovered by European scholars during the Renaissance.
 (This version was actually a second-generation translation, from the Arabic rather than the original Greek.)
 It’s a remarkable volume in any language.
 “The framework and the vocabulary of our maps of the world are still shaped by Ptolemy,” notes the historian of science Daniel J. Boorstin.